NickPiazza21/MeltUp/README.md

 A 3D, platformer game made for the UCF GDK Summer Game Jam 2024.
 Collaborated with UCF students to make a game in 48 hours that followed the theme: It's getting hot in here.
 You play as an ice cube that is trying to get back to its original ice cooler before it melts from being in the hot sun.
-I learned how to navigate through Unreal Engine 5's layout and how to use Unreal Engine's visual blueprint system.
+I learned about Unreal Engine 5's GUI and how to use Unreal Engine's visual blueprint system.

 *BUGS:*
 - The mouse does not show up in the start menu, so you will have to use the tab and enter button to navigate and click the buttons, respectively.